SelenaJL/swiftie-song-app/README.md

 **API**: I chose a RESTful API for its simplicity, widespread adoption, and stateless nature which promotes scalability and clear separation between frontend / backend.
 Alternatives like GraphQL (more complex), SOAP (overly verbose), and RPC (less standardized) weren't suitable for this project's requirements.

 **Frontend**: I chose React which is a popular JavaScript library known for its component-based architecture, declarative views, and efficient rendering.
 This provides a strong foundation for building interactive and dynamic single-page applications.

+### Database Denormalization: `album_id` on `Ranking` model

+I decided to add an `album_id` column to the `Ranking` model even though this information could be derived through the `song_id` as each song belongs to an album.
+As a benefit, this allows for more efficient querying of user rankings per album and avoids costly `JOIN` operations with the `songs` table.
+As a trade off, this introduces a small amount of data redundancy but the risk of inconsistency is minimal given the stable relationship between songs and albums.

 ### User Authentication